🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Shimmer: Brushed brass, antique gold, pewter, or champagne

-Use your base on big surfaces (walls, rugs, bedding), accents on pillows and throws, and add depth with a dark wood bowl or matte black candleholders.
-The metallic shimmer is your “frost”—a little goes a long way.
+Use your base on big surfaces like walls, rugs, and bedding, save accents for pillows and throws, and add depth with a dark wood bowl or matte black candleholders.
+The metallic shimmer is your frost, so a little goes a long way.
+If you want a fresh, pared-back take on the same idea, these minimalist winter decor ideas keep things calm and simple.

 3. Cozy Up Your Sofa With Pillow Math

-Winter pillows = Instagrammable living room in 10 minutes.
-Mix sizes, textures, and patterns for a collected, layered feel that still reads as neutral.
+Winter pillows are the fastest way to a cozy living room, often in about ten minutes.
+Mix sizes, textures, and patterns for a collected, layered feel that still reads as soft and neutral.

 Pillow Formula That Works